If you’re wondering how to learn to be happy with what you have, you’re in the right place.

 “Happiness feels good in the moment.
 But it’s in the moment.
 What you’re left with are your memories.
 And that’s a very striking thing – that memories stay with you, and the reality of life is gone in an instant.
 So memory has a disproportionate weight because it’s with us.”

 In other words, rather than trying to get more money or things, aim to make more memories.
-The goal is to resist instant gratification and rather invest time in doing things that make you feel happy.
+The goal is to resist instant gratification and instead invest time in doing things that make you feel happy.

 Spending money on experiences rather than things is one way to do this.
-A study published in the journal Psychological Science found that people who spend money on life experiences rather than material goods are generally happier.
+A study published in Psychological Science found that people who spend money on life experiences rather than material goods are generally happier.

-3. Let Go Of Expectations
+3. Let Go of Expectations

-4. Focus On Your Relationships
+4. Focus on Your Relationships

 A famous Harvard University study revealed that it doesn’t matter whether you’re a Harvard graduate or an economically marginalized person growing up in Boston.
 As long as you have good relationships, you’ll be happy!